The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 The most likely explanation, according to experts convened by the World Health Organization and the Chinese government, is that the coronavirus transmitted from its natural animal host to people via an intermediate wild species that was farmed for food.
 They rated a competing theory that the virus escaped in an accident at a lab in the Chinese city of Wuhan as “extremely unlikely” — but devoted less than two pages of the report to that possibility.

-Some scientists criticized the report, which provides new details about what the Chinese authorities did to try to find the source of the virus, but leaves many important questions unanswered.
+Some scientists criticized the report, which provides new details about what Chinese authorities did to try to find the source of the virus, but leaves many important questions unanswered.
 Efforts to identify the natural or intermediate animal hosts for the virus have so far drawn a blank.

-“We’ve only scratched the surface of this very complex set of studies that needs to be conducted,” the co-leader of the study, WHO food scientist Peter Ben Embarek, said at the launch of the report on Tuesday.
+“We’ve only scratched the surface of this very complex set of studies that needs to be conducted,” Peter Ben Embarek, a WHO food scientist and coleader of the study, said at the launch of the report on Tuesday.

-WHO director-general Tedros Adhanom Ghebreyesus told member countries on Tuesday that the study didn’t adequately analyse the possibility of a lab leak, according to Bloomberg.
-“As far as WHO is concerned, all hypotheses remain on the table,” Tedros said, in a public statement on Tuesday.
+WHO Director-General Tedros Adhanom Ghebreyesus told member countries on Tuesday that the study didn’t adequately analyze the possibility of a lab leak, according to Bloomberg.
+“As far as WHO is concerned, all hypotheses remain on the table,” Tedros said in a public statement.
 “This report is a very important beginning, but it is not the end.
 We have not yet found the source of the virus, and we must continue to follow the science and leave no stone unturned as we do.”

+Following the release of the report on Tuesday, the US State Department issued a statement on behalf of the US and 13 other countries, writing, "We voice our shared concerns that the international expert study on the source of the SARS-CoV-2 virus was significantly delayed and lacked access to complete, original data and samples."

-The report was jointly authored by 17 experts appointed by the WHO and 17 Chinese scientists.
+The report was jointly authored by 17 WHO-appointed experts and 17 Chinese scientists.
 The sites they visited, and the wording of the report, required sign-off from the Chinese government.
-And crucially, the study was not the forensic investigation that some scientists have called for — going through freezers, databases, records of field sampling, and lab notes to probe the controversial theory that the virus may have escaped in an accident at a lab in the city of Wuhan.
+And, crucially, the study was not the forensic investigation that some scientists have called for — going through freezers, databases, records of field sampling, and lab notes to probe the controversial theory that the virus escaped in an accident at a lab in the city of Wuhan.

-This theory emerged in the early days of the pandemic, and one prominent member of the WHO-China team, Peter Daszak of the EcoHealth Alliance in New York City, has been among its most vocal opponents.
+This theory emerged in the early days of the pandemic.
+One prominent member of the WHO–China team, Peter Daszak of the EcoHealth Alliance in New York City, has been among its most vocal opponents.
 He had collaborated for many years with the Wuhan Institute of Virology, sampling coronaviruses from bats and assessing the threat that they could cause a pandemic.
 For more than a year, he has described explanations involving a lab release as “conspiracy theories.”

 Daszak also found himself at the center of a political storm in April last year.
-With President Donald Trump and his Secretary of State, Mike Pompeo both claiming they had evidence, without providing any details, that the virus came from the Wuhan lab, Daszak’s grant from the National Institutes of Health to collaborate with the institute was abruptly terminated.
+With then-president Donald Trump and his secretary of state, Mike Pompeo, both claiming they had evidence, without providing any details, that the virus came from the Wuhan lab, Daszak’s grant from the National Institutes of Health to collaborate with the agency was abruptly terminated.
 The resulting political polarization turned the lab origin idea into a third rail that many scientists didn’t want to touch.

 Daszak’s close links to the Wuhan Institute of Virology have also led some to question whether this conflict of interest made him a good choice for the WHO team.
 But he rejected the idea that this undermined his credibility.
 “If I was to say I’m not going to China and not be involved with this, then I’m not doing my job,” Daszak told BuzzFeed News.
 “This report has more information and more depth because of having me involved in it.”

-Note: This story has been updated to include a statement from the US State Department.